seasaltsaige/sbcc-cs-website/README.md

 - /admin/login -> Officer only page, that allows initial creation of an admin account, loging in, and updating the account info.
 Logging in as an officer will allow you to **post**, **delete**, and **update events**; **post**, **delete**, and **update officers**; **post**, **delete**, and **update election polls**; **post**, **delete**, and **update election candidates**; and potentially more as ideas are brought up. ***THIS IS A POWERFUL ACCOUNT >> ONLY GIVE PASSWORDS/USERNAMES TO OFFICERS YOU TRUST!!!!***

+### Additional Plans
+I also plan to integrate the website with both discord and the mailing list that the CS LTA's have access to, allowing a post to be made one time, while being sent to all locations.
+Discord interactions are more or less done, but will need to test once the website is fleshed out more.

+***If you have any ideas that could be useful for this, contact me!
+I'd love to hear them!***